Marquess of Ailsa

-Marquess of Ailsa, of the Isle of Ailsa in the County of Ayr, is a title in the Peerage of the United Kingdom.
+Marquess of Ailsa, of the Ailsa Craig in the County of Ayr, is a title in the Peerage of the United Kingdom.
 It was created on 10 September 1831 for Archibald Kennedy, 12th Earl of Cassillis.
 The title Earl of Cassillis (pronounced "Cass-ells") had been created in 1509 for the 3rd Lord Kennedy.
 This title had been created in the Peerage of Scotland in 1457.
 The 1st Marquess had been created Baron Ailsa in the Peerage of the United Kingdom on 12 November 1806.

 The name of the title was taken from the Island of Ailsa Craig in the Firth of Clyde.

 James Kennedy, Archbishop of St Andrews, was the younger brother of the first Lord Kennedy.

 The Marquess of Ailsa is the hereditary Clan Chief of Clan Kennedy.

 The family's seats were Cassillis House and Culzean Castle, near Maybole, Ayrshire.